skogard/apebase/README.md

 Apebase also lets you access all IPFS files WITHOUT running an IPFS node!

 Simply clone this git repository and it contains all 10,000 IPFS files for the Bored Ape Universe!
-(See [public/apebase/ipfs](public/apebase/ipfs))
+(See [ipfs](ipfs))

 ---